Running a medical examiner System

 The local Coroner should be involved when planning and making medical examiner appointments.

 It is recognised that it may not always be practical for host organisations to include external members on interview panels.
-However, host organisations are encouraged to consider ways that the interview panel can include wider expertise, for example inviting a member of the organisation’s board or council of governors (in the case of NHS Foundation Trusts) to take part in the interviews.
+However, host organisations are encouraged to consider ways that the interview panel can include wider expertise, for example inviting a member of the organisation’s board or council of governors to take part in the interviews.

 Training of Medical Examiners